DutchIS/documentation/docs/API/error-codes.md

 ### `suspended-overdue-invoices`
 Your account is currently suspended due to unpaid invoices.
 Please pay your invoices to continue using our services.

+## Teams

+### `not-team-member`
+You are not a member of the team you are trying to access.
+Please contact the team owner to get access.

+### `missing-permission-team`
+You do not have permissions to perform this action on this team.
+Please contact the team owner to get access.

+### `teams-remove-owner`
+You cannot remove the owner of a team.
+Please transfer ownership to another member and try again.

+### `teams-remove-not-member`
+You cannot remove a member which is not a member of the team.

+## API

+### `missing-permission-api`
+Your API key does not have permissions to perform this action.
+Please update the permissions of your API key.

+### `too-many-requests`
+You have made too many requests.
+Please wait a bit before trying again.

+## Network

+### `network-ip-not-found`
+The IP address you have given does not exist or is not associated with your account.
+Check your IP address.

+## Payment

+### `payment-method-does-not-exist`
+The payment method you have given does not exist.

+### `payment-method-default`
+The payment method you have given is already the default.
+Choose another payment method to set as default.

+### `payment-method-delete-default`
+You cannot delete an payment method which is set as default.
+Please set another payment method as default and try again.